 Individuals living in these council areas are now only permitted to leave the house for four reasons under stage three lockdown restrictions.
 This includes shopping for essential supplies and food, giving care or receiving medical attention, exercise within the locked-down areas and going to work or school if this is essential and cannot be done from home.
 This will be enforced until at least Wednesday 19 August 2020 and may be extended if there are still high rates of community transmission of COVID-19.

 As businesses prepare to go back to working remotely, some have suggested that remote work may be the way of the future.
+If you work in search marketing services, for example, working from home is very easy.
 Statistics have shown that up to 88% of organisations have made their employees work from home or have at least encouraged remote work.
 With increased working flexibility, many have come forward to say that they prefer this working style.
 Others are finding working from home challenging, however, due to several barriers.
 Some companies are expected to continue remote work into the future, with approximately 74 per cent of companies suggesting that they would consider permanently shifting traditional roles to remote work after the Coronavirus pandemic is over in order to reduce company costs.

 While some costs may be reduced, such as rent expenses for offices, purchasing office equipment and buying beautiful wire furniture for reception areas, remote work is not all it is hyped up to be.
 There are many disadvantages that can be identified when considering working from home.
 Some of these disadvantages are as follows: